-A topic that is rarely touched in the context of rejects is the complete lack of the distinction in biometric practice between false rejects and genuine rejects.
-Obviously the travel-document inspector confronted with a reject, has no immediate way to establish whether this particular reject is false or genuine.
-And, as false rejects expectedly will rather frequently occur, this constitutes an essential problem.
-The only way to discriminate between the two is to carry out an investigation in a fallback procedure, which procedure was recently qualified as follows [11,12]:
+A topic that is rarely touched, in the context of biometric rejects, is the lack of distinction between false rejects and genuine rejects in practice.
+Obviously the travel-document inspector confronted with a biometric reject, has no immediate way to establish whether this particular reject is false or genuine.
+And, as false rejects expectedly will occur relatively frequently, this constitutes an essential problem.
+The general, old-fashioned, fallback procedure was once qualified as follows [11,12]: